Lasso Meets Horseshoe : A Survey: Sparse Normal Means, Regression and Variable Selection

 A parallel surge of Bayesian methodologies has emerged for sparse regression problems with an underlying variable selection procedure.
-Hierarchical Bayesian modeling proceeds by selecting a model dimension $s$, selecting a random subset $S$ of dimension $\abs{S} = s$ and a prior $\pi_S$ on $\mathbb{R}^{S}$.
-The prior can be written as \cite{castillo2015bayesian}:
+Hierarchical Bayesian modeling proceeds by selecting a model dimension $s$, selecting a random subset $S$ of dimension $\abs{S} = s$ and a prior $\pi_S$ on $\mathbb{R}^{s}$.
+The prior can be written as in \cite{castillo2015bayesian}:

-Bayesian approaches for sparse linear regression include \citep{george2000variable, George0000, mitchell88, ishwaran2005spike} and more recently \cite{rovckova2016spike}, who introduced the spike-and-slab Lasso prior, where the hierarchical prior on the parameter and model spaces assumes the form:
+Bayesian approaches for sparse linear regression include \citet{george2000variable, George0000, mitchell88, ishwaran2005spike} and more recently \cite{rovckova2016spike}, who introduce the spike-and-slab Lasso prior, where the hierarchical prior on the parameter and model spaces assumes the form:

-where, $\bgamma$ indexes the $2^p$ possible models, and $\pi_0$, $\pi_1$ model the null and non-null $\theta_i$'s respectively using two Laplace priors with different scales.
+where $\bgamma$ indexes the $2^p$ possible models, and $\pi_0$, $\pi_1$ model the null and non-null $\theta_i$'s respectively using two Laplace priors with different scales.
+However, the spike-and-slab type priors lead to substantial computational challenges as exploring the full posterior using point mass mixture priors is prohibitive due to a combinatorial complexity of updating the discrete indicators and infeasibility of block updating of model parameters.

-Despite the attractive theoretical properties outlined above, the discrete indicators in spike-and-slab models give rise to a combinatorial problem.
-While some posterior point estimates such as the posterior mean or quantiles might be easily computable for spike-and-slab \citep{castillo2012needles, castillo2015bayesian}, exploring the full posterior using Markov chain Monte Carlo (MCMC) is typically more challenging using point mass mixture priors. \citet{rovckova2016spike} discuss the inefficiency of stochastic search algorithms for exploring the posterior even for moderate dimensions and developed a deterministic alternative to quickly find the maximum a-posteriori model.
+The continuous shrinkage priors alleviate this by using efficient Gibbs sampling scheme based on block-updating the model parameters.
+We also note that while full posterior sampling remains a computational hurdle for the spike-and-slab prior, point estimates such as posterior mean and posterior quantiles can be obtained using a polynomial-time algorithm as shown by \citet{castillo2012needles}. \citet{rovckova2016spike} discuss the inefficiency of stochastic search algorithms for exploring the posterior even for moderate dimensions and developed a deterministic alternative to quickly find the maximum a-posteriori model.
 Here \begin{enumerate*} \item increasing the efficiency in computation in the spike-and-slab model remains an active area of research \citep[see, e.g., ][]{rovckova2016spike} and \item some complicating factors in the spike-and-slab model, such as a lack of suitable block updates, have fairly easy solutions for their continuous global-local shrinkage counterparts, facilitating posterior exploration. \end{enumerate*}